kcmerrill/writing/Knight Walker/Chapter 4 - Average Joe.md

 “Lets just get this over with.”
 I said.

-The doctor came close, washed my arm with alcohol and put on a tourniquet.
+The doctor came close, flipped on a bright light above the table and washed my arm with alcohol.
+Snapping on the tourniquet he was all but ready.
 The needle went in painlessly much like they always do.
 It’s amazing how badly you think it’ll hurt only to realize you didn’t even feel it.
 Looking at it just makes things worst.
 Blood began to spill into the vials.
 One.
 Then two.
 Then three full vials of my blood.

 The doctor removed a rack from his coat and placed each vial in it’s holder.
 He then took out a few patches of paper and dipped each in their own vial.

 We waited.
+And we waited some more.

 Franky was playing with the red haired beauty on his arm.
-She was feeding him grapes and had I not been so intently focused on the vials of my blood and the pieces of papers hanging from them I would’ve tried to dry heave again.
+She was feeding him grapes and had I not been so intently focused on the vials of my blood, the brick through my windshield and the pieces of papers hanging from them I would’ve tried to dry heave again.
+I’m not sure if it’s seeing people happy that makes me sick to my stomach, or seeing two people in love.
+Perhaps it’s because it’s so cheesy or perhaps I’m just jealous.
+Jury is still out on that one.

 Love.
-I know it when I see it and that was true love.
+I know it when I see it, except I hadn’t seen it with these two.
+Perhaps it was the lighting.
+Yeah, probably due to the lighting.
+This was true love.
+There was just some way they looked at each other.
 Now that the light was on, I could see Franky and all of his features.
 He had a long strong jawline.
 Sure, he was short but you could tell it didn’t impact his confidence.
 He wasn’t strong or well built but you could tell he was lean.
 If the two were walking down the street together, there’d be no reaction or scoffs about leagues.
 They were in each other’s league and there was a passion there that radiated as strong as strong as the sun shown.
+You could just feel it.

 I smiled, probably staring too long, and Franky looked to me.